openfga/openfga.dev/blog/fine-grained-news-2024-02.md

 We keep improving our documentation, and added a few new documents that you might find interesting:

-- Learn how to [using the FGA CLI](https://openfga.dev/docs/getting-started/cli) to perform every possible operation on OpenFGA and simplify most common workflows.
+- Learn how to [use the FGA CLI](https://openfga.dev/docs/getting-started/cli) to perform every possible operation on OpenFGA and simplify most common workflows.

 - Learn how you can [test FGA models](https://openfga.dev/docs/modeling/testing) as part of your development flow or CI/CD pipelines, without the need to run an OpenFGA server.

 - Learn how you can include [identity token claims contextual tuples](https://openfga.dev/docs/modeling/token-claims-contextual-tuples) to model ABAC-like scenarios or simplify data integrations with OpenFGA.

 ## OpenFGA in the Java Ecosystem